epam/edp-codebase-operator/documentation/jira_server_controller.md

 **Jira Server** is the representation of Jira that is used to communicate with Jira API to manage different entities (tickets, fix version, etc.)

-The main purpose of a Jira Server controller is to watch changes in the respective Kubernetes Custom Resource (Codebase CR) and to ensure that the state in that resource is applied in EPAM Delivery Platform.
+The main purpose of a Jira Server controller is to watch changes in the respective Kubernetes Custom Resource (JiraServer CR) and to ensure that the state in that resource is applied in EPAM Delivery Platform.

 Inspect the main steps performed in the reconcile loop on the diagram below: